finlaymcalpine/advent_of_code_2023/README.md

   - Changed logic to use quadratic equation: still need to handle edge cases where roots are on the int, I think.
 Need to think more about the floor/ceil logic there.
 - Day 7: Logic was straightforward, although I applied sort_by_key in the wrong order at first.
 Actually coding it up was a real pain, and I need to refactor the whole thing!
 The muli-layered sort at the end is one of the ugliest things I've ever seen.
   - Part 2 was ok, again just a little awkward to code in Rust.
+- Day 8: Part 1 as per usual - felt quick to logic, but slow to code.
+Parsing logic was probably the more time consuming part.
+Got the code to run first try, and it had the right answer first time around.
+  - Part 2: looked online for inspiration on how to get this without trying some awful brute force.
+Saw references to lowest common multiple, and that seemed to do the trick.
+Once I knew we were looking for the LCM of the distinct, and looping, cycles it was ok to code up.
+It ran fast.